Anam Amin

-Anam Amin (born 11 August 1992) is a Pakistani cricketer who currently plays for Pakistan as a slow left-arm orthodox bowler.
+Anam Amin (born 11 August 1992) is a Pakistani cricketer who plays for Pakistan as a slow left-arm orthodox bowler.
 She has also played domestic cricket for Punjab, Higher Education Commission, Lahore, Zarai Taraqiati Bank Limited and State Bank of Pakistan.

 Anam is an Asian Games champion cricketer.
-She was a member of the gold-medal-winning Pakistan team at the 2014 Asian Games.
+She was a member of the gold medal-winning Pakistan team at the 2014 Asian Games.

 In October 2018, she was named in Pakistan's squad for the 2018 ICC Women's World Twenty20 tournament in the West Indies.
 Ahead of the tournament, she was named as one of the players to watch.
 In January 2020, she was named in Pakistan's squad for the 2020 ICC Women's T20 World Cup in Australia.
 In October 2021, she was named in Pakistan's team for the 2021 Women's Cricket World Cup Qualifier tournament in Zimbabwe.
 The following month, in Pakistan's opening match against the West Indies, she took her first five-wicket haul in WODIs.

 In January 2022, she was named in Pakistan's team for the 2022 Women's Cricket World Cup in New Zealand.
 In May 2022, she was named in Pakistan's team for the cricket tournament at the 2022 Commonwealth Games in Birmingham, England.